tpaphysics/tpaphysics/README.md

 Passionate about technology and looking for new challenges.

-I'm a full stack developer and physicist :computer:
+I'm developer and physicist :computer:

 <!-- IMAGEM -->
  <img